Roy L. Dennis: In popular culture

-Peter Bogdanovich directed the 1985 film Mask, from Anna Hamilton Phelan's screenplay, loosely based on Dennis' life.
+Peter Bogdanovich directed the drama film Mask (1985), from Anna Hamilton Phelan's screenplay, loosely based on Dennis's life.
 Most of the scenes and dialogue were altered for dramatic purposes.
 Rusty told a Chicago Tribune reporter that the film was mostly accurate but with two major departures from reality — the events occurred across 10 to 12 years, rather than one year as depicted in the film; and Dennis's older half-brother, Joshua, is not in the film.

 Phelan adapted her screenplay into a stage musical called Mask, with music by Barry Mann and Cynthia Weil.
 It premiered at the Pasadena Playhouse in California on March 12, 2008.

-Swedish pop musician Jens Lekman self-published a song titled "Rocky Dennis' Farewell Song to the Blind Girl", causing DJs to mistakenly call the musician Rocky Dennis.
+Swedish pop musician Jens Lekman self-published a song titled "Rocky Dennis' Farewell Song to the Blind Girl", causing disc jockeys to mistakenly call the musician Rocky Dennis.
 In 2004, Lekman released Rocky Dennis in Heaven, an EP containing "Rocky Dennis' Farewell Song to the Blind Girl" and two other songs about him.